aarushlohit/ArchX-Automated-Pkg-Installer/README.md

 ❤️ Support

-If you find this script useful, consider buying me a coffee ☕ to keep me motivated!
+If you find this script useful, consider buying me a coffee ☕ google pay number: 6369385973 to keep me motivated!

 Made with ❤️ by AarushLohit